Nicolò Manfredini: Return to Fiorentina

 In June 2011, Fiorentina bought back Manfredini (for €215,000) along with Ramzi Aya (for €215,000), Samuele Bettoni (for €500) and Piergiuseppe Maritato (for €100,000); while Arati formally returned to Reggio Emilia (for €180,500) (Romizi and Morelli already returned to Florence in 2010).
 (Aya also returned to Reggio Emilia in August for €500) The deals made La Viola paid Reggiana €349,500 in net.

 However, along with Edoardo Pazzagli, his successor in the youth team in 2007, they were unable to sign with another Italian minor team.
 Manfredini also could not return to Reggio Emilia like team-mate Aya, as the club had signed Marco Silvestri.
 Pazzagli successfully became the fourth choice of the first team, while a young keeper (b.
-1995) Luca Lezzerini became the fourth.
+1995), Luca Lezzerini, became the fourth.
 Manfredini only able to play in the Primavera (literally "spring") league as overage player, replacing the departed Andrea Seculin.
-He shared the starting role with Lezzerini (played in rounds 1 to 6), ahead another young player (born 1995) Alessandro Bacci (played in round 12 and 13 after Manfredini was sent off during the round 12).
-Both players were, in fact, eligible to Allievi Nazionali U-17 team but La Viola was lack of goalkeeper born 1992 to 1994 as Marcos Miranda was allowed to join a professional team.
+He shared the starting role with Lezzerini (played in rounds 1 to 6), ahead of another young player (born 1995) Alessandro Bacci (played in rounds 12 and 13 after Manfredini was sent off during round 12).
+Both players were, in fact, eligible to Allievi Nazionali U-17 team, but La Viola was lack of goalkeeper born between 1992 and 1994, as Marcos Miranda was allowed to join a professional team.

-After the winter break, Fiorentina completed the paper work to sign Tomas Švedkauskas, who became the first choice of the reserve. Švedkauskas was an EU minor summer signing which require the club to provide extra general education.
+After the winter break, Fiorentina completed the paperwork to sign Tomas Švedkauskas, who became the first choice of the reserve. Švedkauskas was an EU minor summer signing which require the club to provide extra general education.
 As Manfredini was not eligible to the playoff round in May as overage player, Manfredini was not longer needed by the youth team who aimed for younger players.

 Manfredini finally returned to first team on 6 April, where he received a call-up as third keeper (which was occupied by Edoardo Pazzagli but his contract was set to expire on 30 June 2012), behind second-choice Neto.
 He was dropped in the next two matches (week 32 and 34) but returned for rescheduled 33 and week 35 (as second keeper after Artur Boruc was suspended).